cellomaster2238/productivity/README.md

     smarter handling of /etc/hosts file to prevent errors that could occur if another program makes changes to the file while blocker is running

+    Use system clock to set timer.
+In v0.1, the timer doesn't work as desired if the computer goes to sleep.